Grambling announces plans to begin re-opening campus for employees in June

 GRAMBLING, La.
-(KTAL/KMSS) – Grambling State University today announced plans to gradually resume on-campus work for employees beginning June 8.
+(KTAL/KMSS) – Grambling State University today announced plans to gradually resume on-campus work for employees beginning in June 2020.
 Details of the multi-phased reopening approach and safety protocols will be made available next week.

 “Taking this gradual approach to bring teams back to campus for work will help us ensure that every single team member becomes familiar with new campus-wide safety procedures, Grambling President Rick Gallot said.